-For après ski or evening , Le Loop is a good option and has a lovely sun terrace you can ski onto and a log fire in its bar area.
+For those venturing out of their luxury ski chalet for après ski in the evening, Le Loop is a good option and has a lovely sun terrace you can ski onto and a log fire in its bar area.
 And Grizzly’s Bar in Val Claret is a warm and cosy stop for après, decked out in furs and hand carved wooden furniture.

 Also worth a mention is Couloir Bar, which as well as offering cocktails for a lively après ski session with live music, also has a restaurant serving a menu of French /English fusion dishes.